Seemingly thousands of small, Android-powered mini-PC's have appeared

 on the market recently.
 Media Players, Set-top

 Boxes, Smart TV Sticks, Mini-PC's... call them what you want, but

-they are miniature computers that run the Android Operating System.
-In some
+they are miniature computers that run the Google Android operating

 Another way to